datastax/python-driver/docs/security.rst

 ---
 SSL should be used when client encryption is enabled in Cassandra.

+To give you as much control as possible over your SSL configuration, our SSL API takes a user-created `SSLContext` instance from the Python standard library.
+These docs will include some examples for how to achieve common configurations, but the `ssl.SSLContext` documentation gives a more complete description of what is possible.

-With version 3.17.0 and higher, you will need to set :attr:`.Cluster.ssl_context` to a ``ssl.SSLContext`` instance to enable SSL.
+To enable SSL with version 3.17.0 and higher, you will need to set :attr:`.Cluster.ssl_context` to a ``ssl.SSLContext`` instance to enable SSL.
 Optionally, you can also set :attr:`.Cluster.ssl_options` to a dict of options.
 These will be passed as kwargs to ``ssl.SSLContext.wrap_socket()`` when new sockets are created.

-The following examples assume you have generated your cassandra certificate and keystore files with these intructions:
+The following examples assume you have generated your Cassandra certificate and keystore files with these intructions:

 * `Setup SSL Cert <https://docs.datastax.com/en/dse/6.7/dse-admin/datastax_enterprise/security/secSetUpSSLCert.html>`_